Microservices vs. Monolith Architecture For SaaS

 When the build is optimized, it is necessary to determine the dependencies between the components.
 Typically, developers use various static source analysis tools to find calls between different data types, libraries, etc.

 You can also use dynamic analysis tools for this purpose, which do the same thing but during program execution.
-After that, the modular dependences of the monoliths are decoupled.
+After that, the modular dependencies of the monoliths are decoupled.

 Step 3.
 Development and Infrastructure Adoption